 The PowerShot G1 X Mark III is the latest in Canon’s series of powerful compact cameras, and it is differentiated by its bigger sensor and comprehensive all-around photographic capabilities.

 The G1 X Mark III is the first PowerShot camera to have an APS-C CMOS sensor with a DIGIC 7 engine, resulting in exceptional picture quality, a wide sensitivity range of ISO 100-25600, an impressive continuous shooting rate of up to 9 frames per second, and Full HD 1080p/60 video recording.

-It is also possible because of the sensor’s architecture to use Dual Pixel CMOS AF, which provides rapid and precise phase-detection autofocus that is beneficial for both still and video applications.
+Because of the sensor’s architecture, it is also possible to use Dual Pixel CMOS AF, which provides rapid and precise phase-detection autofocus that is beneficial for both still and video applications.
 Providing a counterbalance to the better sensor design is a flexible 3x zoom lens that spans a 24-72mm equivalent focal length range, making it suitable for a wide range of shooting conditions.

 An Optical Image Stabilizer is also included, which helps to reduce the impression of camera shaking, resulting in better pictures when shooting with the camera in hand.

 - Best Point and Shoot Camera for Travel